open-cluster-management-io/enhancements/enhancements/sig-architecture/20-taint-toleration/README.md

 ### API repo

 #### ManagedClusterSpec
 In `ManagedClusterSpec`, we can add `taints` which has the similar structure with taints in Kubernetes.
-But since we do not have explicit `Schedule` and `Execute` phases and in order to keep things simple at the beginning, we can remove `effect` which is in Kubernetes' taint while only keep `key` and `value` .

 ```go
 type ManagedClusterSpec struct {